SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/grouping-devices.md

 ![Smart groups filter](/images/users-guide/DeviceManagement/devmgmt-groups-smartgroups-filter.png)

-Like any other group they are available in the Cockpit application as well.
+Note that smart groups are only available in the Device Management application and not visible in the Cockpit application.

 Smart groups can be created from the device list.